jprante/jprante.github.com/_posts/elasticsearch/2012-07-26-Mmap-with-Lucene.md

 Solaris has no memory overcommit feature.

 This feature is also relevant for Lucene ``mmap``'ed processes.
 Starting them will never fail, even with very large memory seetings.
-But later on, the process memory usage may grow too much, so the OOM killer steps in and might kill it without notice.
+But later on, the process memory usage may grow too much, so the OOM killer steps in and might kill the Lucene process without notice.

 See also